hostjane/hostjane.github.io/_pages/marketplace-fee.md

 - 5% on Tips.
 {% endhighlight %}

-Sellers retain a guaranteed 95% on all Sales including listings, custom orders and tips, because HostJane pays all credit card processing and bank fees.
+<span class="yellow">Sellers retain a guaranteed 95% on all Sales including listings, bookings, custom orders and tips.</span>

 Example: Alison is a PHP geek.
 Her listing offers a bug fixing service at $100 per order.
 Bill is her first Buyer.
 Alison pays no fees, and makes $95 coding on Bill's site.